 - South Carolina

 How to Apply for a Multi-State License

 Verify you if your State is Part of the NLC

 If you are qualified, getting your multi-state license is practically as easy as acquiring a driver’s license.
 The first step is to double-check that your state is a current member of the Nursing Licensure Compact.
 You can do this by first visiting the NCSBN website and scrolling down to see the list of current compact states.

 If your state is a compact state and you are eligible, you can apply and become licensed with a multi-state license.
 You’ll be issued a multi-state license, which allows you to practice your skills in any of the compact states.

 If your home state is an NLC state and you have a RN state license, or another form of nursing license, you can start the process for application for a multi-state license.
 If you’ve moved a lot and you’re not sure what state is your home state, it’s most often the state where you hold your driver’s license.

 If your state is one of the compact states, you may be eligible for a multi-state license.
-However, you will need to meet at least three requirements:
+However, you will need to meet at least three of the following requirements: